tsjshg/ai-drug-dev/README.md

 # AI based computational framework for drug development

 This repository is under construction!
-Please feel free to contact through e-mail.
+If necessary, please contact me through e-mail.